-The Company's primary asset is the 100% held Tuvatu Gold Project ("Tuvatu"), located on the island of Viti Levu in Fiji.
+The Company's primary asset is the 100% held Tuvatu Gold Project ("Tuvatu"), located on the island of Viti Levu in the Republic of Fiji.
 The Company operates in Fiji under its wholly-owned subsidiary Lion One Limited (Fiji).

 The Company's head office and principal address is 311 West 1st Street, North Vancouver, BC, V7M 1B5.
-The address of the registered and records office is 20th Floor, 250 Howe Street, Vancouver, BC, V6C 3R8.
+The address of the registered and records office is Suite 1700 - West Hastings Street, Vancouver, BC, V6E 2E9.